Common Questions for Downsizers

 If these are questions that you are asking yourself regularly, it sounds like it’s time for a downsize to something smaller, more manageable and even better!

-A key question downsizers ask themselves is what they are looking for exactly: a smaller house?
+A key question downsizers ask themselves is what are they looking for exactly: a smaller house?
 A townhouse?
 An apartment?

 This article will guide you through the benefits and considerations of each option and will light up the path to a more manageable home and a better lifestyle.